freeCodeCamp/guide/src/pages/css/styling-lists/index.md

 > ```
 > <img src="https://github.com/kayfo23/imgs-for-fcc-guide/blob/master/list-style-shorthand.png?raw=true" width="350" title="list-style shorthand">

-####  Additional List-Specific Styling
+####  More List-Specific Styling

-Certain attributes can also be added to the list element to control the flow, count, or specific values of ordered list items, such as the `start`, `reversed`, and `value` attributes.
+Ordered list elements also accept attributes that control the flow, count, or specific marker values of its list items.
+These include the `start`, `reversed`, and `value` attributes.
 See the MDN resources listed below for further details.

 ### General Styling

-There are many more ways to style lists besides the list marker. `color`, `font-family`, `margin`, `padding`, or `border` are just a few examples of properties that can be added to either the `ul`, `ol`, or `li` elements that make up a list.
+There are other ways to style lists besides the list marker. `color`, `font-family`, `margin`, `padding`, or `border` are just a few examples of properties that can be added to either the `ul`, `ol`, or `li` elements.

-Note that any styles added to the `ul` or `ol` element will affect the entire list, while any styles added directly to the `li` elements will affect the individual list items.
-For example, the `border` and `background-color` properties have been styled differently between the list and list item elements below:
+Do note that any styles added to the `ul` or `ol` element will affect the entire list.
+Styles added directly to the `li` elements will affect the individual list items.
+In the example below, the border and background-color properties are styled differently between the list and list item elements:

 > ```css
 > /* css */